 Score 5 The Prime Minister's Office has a small staff that performs mainly supportive and technical tasks.
 Thus the capacity to monitor the line ministries' activities from the core executive is limited.
-Although the prime minister does not possess a lot of power over ministers, there is broad consensus on the government program, and ministers rarely challenge it.

-Score 5 According to the Basic Law, ministers are fully responsible for governing their own divisions.
+Even though the prime minister has little power over ministers, they rarely challenge the government program.
+Still, sometimes line ministers break with consensus, which results in bilateral talks with the prime minister.
+Germany According to the Basic Law, ministers are fully responsible for governing their own divisions.
 However, they are bound to the general government guidelines drawn up by the chancellor or the coalition agreement.
 Concerning topics of general political interest, the cabinet makes decisions collectively.
 The internal rules of procedure require line ministers to inform the chancellor's office about all important issues.
 However, in some cases, the Chancellery lacks the sectoral expertise to monitor line ministries' policy proposals effectively.
-During the last year and especially during the migration crisis ministers openly contradicted Chancellor Merkel.
-Previous to the refugee crisis, conflicts within cabinet were rare, because disagreements were resolved outside of cabinet meetings.
-However, since the crisis, ministers have openly clashed during cabinet meetings.

-Score 5 The Prime Minister's Office (PMO) monitors the implementation activities of most line ministries and the structures for doing so effectively are being continually refined.
+Malta Score 5 The Prime Minister's Office (PMO) monitors the implementation activities of most line ministries and the structures for doing so effectively are being continually refined.
 The PMO now has an office dedicated to monitoring.
 Furthermore, the cabinet office, which is part of the PMO, monitors policy implementation by line ministries and ensures that the respective ministry implements the decisions of the PMO.
-However, coordination remains difficult.
-In June 2015, the education minister was reported to have said that ministers would cooperate during cabinet meetings, only to work solely for their ministry once cabinet meetings were concluded.
-The problem, the education minister stated, was that the cabinet-style of government nurtures a silo mentality.
+There are constant attempts to improve coordination, and the upcoming EU Presidency has accelerated this.
+However, competition between ministries hinders some efforts.
+Citation: